-- 4.1 The policy is attached as shown in the Appendix 1. - 5.
-LEGAL/FINANCIAL AND OTHER CONTROLS/POLICY MATTERS - 5.1 Legal Officer's Comments
+4.1 The policy has been reviewed and updated as necessary and is attached as shown in the Appendix 1.

+5. LEGAL/FINANCIAL AND OTHER CONTROLS/POLICY MATTERS

+5.1 Legal Officer's Comments

 The RIPA codes of practice advises that the elected members of a local authority should set the RIPA policy at least once a year.
 This is reflected in the council's RIPA policy.